ildarkamaev/Day-night-mode/README.md

 * JS

 ## What I learned
-* How to install scripts and packages using npm install
+* How to make a switch using pure CSS
+* You can create custom Data attributes in HTML and use them in CSS and JS
-* How to implement jump.js and customize it
+* How to toggle between themes using JS
+* That there is shorthand for font properties in CSS

 ## Problems/Mistakes
-*
+* No real problems

 ## License